Statehood push for DC, Puerto Rico part of Dems' 'full-bore socialism,' McConnell says

 McConnell explained what he meant by calling himself the "grim reaper."
 (The reference grew from McConnell's reaction to a Nancy Pelosi poster depicting "McConnell's Graveyard," showing Democrats' proposals dying in the GOP-led Senate.)

-"What I meant was none of these socialist games, the Green New Deal, Medicare for all, are going to pass the Senate," he said.
+"What I meant was none of these socialist games, the Green New Deal, Medicare For All, are going to pass the Senate," he said.

 If President Trump is re-elected, then his vetoing power will add an extra wall of protection against socialist legislation passing Congress, but until then, McConnell vowed socialist bills "that would fundamentally change America into something it’s never ever been” will not pass his chamber.